realjck/realjck/README.md

 ## 🚀 About Me

 I am a dedicated developer with a passion for innovation and interactive experiences.
-With hands-on experience in digital learning, I design and develop solutions that enhance interactivity and accessibility.
+With hands-on experience in UI/UX, I design and develop solutions that enhance interactivity and accessibility.

-## 🛠️ Skills
+## 🛠️ Technical Stack

 Here are the technologies and frameworks I like working with right now: